quantumquantara-arch/aureon/nexlevelai-structural-embeddings/z0_reference_basis.md

 - the coherence anchor
 - the stabilizing basis
 - the reference for every correction
-- the foundation of NextLevelAI reasoning
+- the foundation of Aureon reasoning

 Nothing in the model is more fundamental than Z₀.